LINK+ Enhancements Now Here

 Participating libraries will be able to set one of two loan periods for media - 3 weeks or 1 week.
 Some libraries may use only one of these loan periods; others may use both, depending on the nature, and expected demand, for the material.
 With courier travel time, and a period on the "hold shelf" of the receiving library, materials will actually be unavailable to local users for a longer time than the actual circulation period.
 Materials needed for course reserve in academic libraries and popular materials "on hold" for public library users will not circulate through LINK+.
 SCU will include government documents in video formats, which are not needed for reference purposes, in the program; but we will exclude media that is part of curriculum kits.
 Initially, we plan to circulate all media for the shorter one - week loan period.

 Presently, Santa Clara University circulates media to faculty for seven (7) days, but restricts circulation for other user groups to two-hour loan periods.
 Because all SCU users will be able to borrow media from other LINK+ members, our materials should also be available to others, subject to local needs.
 Thus, effective July 1, SCU will change its internal borrowing policies to permit 7-day circulation of media to all categories of authorized borrowers.
 This will mean that faculty who wish to show videos in a classroom setting, or have students watch material individually in the Library, will need to notify the Library's Course Reserve unit before the beginning of a given term that they plan to use this media for a class.
 This will insure both limited circulation to SCU's primary clientele and non-circulating status for LINK+ users.
-As always, Library Subject Specialists will consider purchasing duplicate copies of materials in high use.
+As always, the subject librarians will consider purchasing duplicate copies of materials in high use.

 If you have general questions or concerns about this policy, please contact your subject librarian.